 Volkswagen enforcement action grants

+We use funds from the Volkswagen settlement to reduce air pollution in communities affected by harmful diesel exhaust.
 Washington will receive $141 million from Volkswagen to settle violations of the state and federal Clean Air Acts.
-The funds are the result of a $112.7 million federal settlement negotiated by the Environmental Protection Agency (EPA) and $28.4 million from a separate state settlement.
-Our goal for investing the funds is to maximize air pollution reductions in communities affected by harmful diesel exhaust.
+The funds are the result of a $112.7 million federal settlement negotiated by EPA and $28.4 million from a separate state settlement.

-Under the settlements, money can be invested in projects that replace or repower eligible vehicles, vessels, and equipment with new less-polluting diesel engines, alternate fueled (compressed natural gas, propane, or hybrid) or all-electric engines, and developing charging infrastructure for electric vehicles.
-The Governor designated Ecology to lead Washington's efforts to manage the settlement funds.
+Under the settlements, money can be invested in projects that replace or repower eligible vehicles, vessels, and equipment with new less-polluting diesel engines; replacing with alternate fueled (compressed natural gas, propane, or hybrid) or all-electric engines; and developing charging infrastructure for electric vehicles.
+The Governor designated us to lead Washington's efforts to manage the settlement funds.

 Funding cycle